As a small business owner, you might think you’re less likely to have any network security risks.

 The truth is, nearly half of all network attacks are geared directly towards small and medium-sized businesses.

 Even worse, 60% of these businesses are forced to close their doors as a direct result!

-A client placed a quick order.. they sent their credit card or bank account info in an email?
+- A client placed a quick order... did they send their credit card or bank account info in an email?

-Retailers - is your Square/Shopify reader, or Moneris debit machine connected to your store’s wifi?
+- Retailers - is your Square reader, or Moneris debit machine connected to your store’s WiFi?

-The good news: there are many network security options to address your business’ network security vulnerabilities and protect it from devastating network security risks.
+Here is some good news: there are many network security options to address your business’ network security vulnerabilities and protect it from devastating network security risks.

 Here’s what you need to know:

 A network attack occurs when a cyber criminal attempts to gain unauthorized access to an organization’s network, with malicious intent.

 Every business should watch out for 2 types of network attacks:

 Attackers gain access to a business’s network with the intention of stealing company information but do not compromise the data in any way.